meeb/rackspaceapps/README.md

+# DEPRECIATED

+**Please note**: this library will remain available for now, but it is no longer actively worked on or supported.
+It is likely upstream APIs at Rackspace will change at some point and this library will stop functioning.

+This repository and the library on PyPI may be deleted in the future.

 # rackspaceapps

 Python library for the Rackspace Email &amp; Apps API

 This is a partially implemented Python client for the Rackspace Email and Apps